Upright vs. Recumbent Bicycles - Which is Better?

 The debate between upright and recumbent bikes has been going on for years.
-Exercise professionals in both camps have continuing to support the benefits of one over the other.
-But, the truth is that they both offer a great workout — the right choice is going to depend on your personal goals and your current level of fitness.
+Exercise professionals in both camps have continued to support the benefits of one over the other.
+But the truth is that they both offer a great workout -- the right choice is going to depend on your personal goals and your current level of fitness.

 My experience has been predominantly on upright bikes because they're more familiar.
 From all the gyms I've ever visited (and in most home gym set-ups that I've seen), the upright bicycle is almost always the bike of choice.
 But is there a good reason for this?

-Please keep in mind that most of this article is geared towards home gym equipment.
-However, the same holds for outside road bikes.
+Please keep in mind that most of this article is geared toward home gym equipment -- however, the same holds for outside road bikes.

 What's the Difference?